Distribute to Wear OS by Google

 Once you have read the guidelines, the next step is to develop your app.
 The following sections describe how to start building a great app experience for Wear.

 Wear OS aims to provide users with just the right information at just the right time.
-Great Wear OS experiences are launched automatically, glanceable, and require zero or low user interaction.
-Although all apps can send basic notifications to Wear OS wearables without any modification great apps built for Wear OS are refined to offer a polished and high-quality experience, work on different screen layouts, and deliver a compelling feature set for users.
+Great Wear OS experiences are glanceable and require zero or minimal user interaction.
+All Android apps can send basic notifications to Wear OS wearables without any modification.
+However, great apps built for Wear OS are refined to offer a polished and high-quality experience, work on different screen layouts, work for users with watches paired to iPhones, and deliver a compelling feature set for users.

-As you consider your Wear OS app, review the developer documentation and usability guidelines and plan on utilizing them to the greatest extent possible.
+As you consider your Wear OS app, review the developer documentation and usability guidelines and plan on using these to the greatest extent possible.
 You can design a great notification experience for users with the APIs provided in the SDK and support library.
 You may also choose to build an app that runs directly on the wearable.

 Package your app

-If you have an existing app for phones, tablets, and other devices, we recommend that you deliver your watch app using the same package name and store listing.
-This lets users upgrade to your Wear OS experience seamlessly and also lets you take advantage of the reviews and ratings you've earned in your app for phones and tablets.
+If you have an existing app for phones and other devices, we recommend that you deliver your watch app using the same package name and store listing.
+This lets users upgrade to your Wear OS experience seamlessly and also lets you take advantage of the reviews and ratings you've earned in your app for phones.
+In most cases, you should use a separate APK for your Wear OS app to avoid unnecessarily increasing the size of your Android devices APK.
+This is also necessary to bring your app to Wear OS users with iPhones.
 To learn about packaging your apps, read Packaging and Distributing Wear OS Apps.